vulsio/licensecheck/README.md

-# licnese-scanner
+# licensecheck

-license-scanner is tool to detect license of OSS.
+licensecheck is tool to detect license of OSS.

 It supports java/ruby/python/nodejs/go/rust/github.